 C++ Base Class Pointers to Derived Class Objects Example

-Let us take an example to illustrate the base class pointers to derived class objects in C++.
+Let's consider an example to demonstrate the utilization of base class pointers with derived class objects in the C++ programming language.

 Example